katheich/mern-colours/README.md

 # Docker practice with MERN

 Re-using most of an old homework from GA to remind myself of the MERN stack and practice a mini docker setup.
+Plus, playing with Material UI.

 ## To run locally

-1. Clone the repo
+1. Clone the repo, install docker and docker-compose.

 2. Build images and start the containers
     ```